Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

 plan_mode_reasoning_effort = "xhigh"

-Switch profiles with codex --profile quick for routine tasks and codex --profile deep for complex work 9.
+Switch profiles with codex --profile quick for routine tasks and codex --profile deep for complex work9.

-4. Prefer codex exec for Automation
+4. Prefer codex exec for automation

 • Keep your system prompt and AGENTS.md stable across sessions